 Before being certified for a specific TAP payment, a student must have accrued a minimum number of credits towards their degree while maintaining a minimum Cumulative Grade Point Average (CQPA).
 A student must also complete (PASS or FAIL) a certain percent of credits during the semester they receive TAP.
+TAP is evaluated at the end of each semester.

-NEW CHART BELOW: The New Chart applies to non-remedial students first receiving TAP in 2010-11 and thereafter (unless you fulfill the remedial requirement of taking 6 developmental credits in your first TAP semester, then you would follow the 2006 old chart).
+NEW CHART BELOW: The New Chart applies to non-remedial students first receiving TAP in 2010-11 and thereafter. (unless you fulfill the remedial requirement of taking 6 developmental credits in your first TAP semester, then you would follow the 2006 old chart).

-BEFORE BEING CERTIFIED FOR THIS TAP PAYMENT 1st 2nd 3rd 4th 5th 6th Pymt Pymt Pymt Pymt Pymt Pymt Students must pass/fail this percentage of total semester credits: 0% 50% 75% 75% 100% 100% Have accrued at least this many credits toward their degree: 0 6 15 27 39 51 Have at least this CGPA: 0 1.3 1.5 1.8 2.0 2.0
+BEFORE BEING CERTIFIED FOR THIS TAP PAYMENT 1st Pymt 2nd Pymt 3rd Pymt 4th Pymt 5th Pymt 6th Pymt Students must pass/fail this percentage of total semester credits: 0% 50% 75% 75% 100% 100% Have accrued at least this many credits toward their degree: 0 6 15 27 39 51 Have at least this CGPA: 0 1.3 1.5 1.8 2.0 2.0